Work Related Hearing Loss

 Employers are legally required to provide insurance cover against accident claims by employees.
 Where an employee has suffered hearing loss due to the employer's breach of duty you may be entitled to make a claim for compensation.
 When you contact Carrs Solicitors about making an industrial hearing loss claim, the circumstances surrounding your claim will be assessed during your initial consultation and we will be able to tell you the likelihood of your claim resulting in compensation.

 Carrs Solicitors operate on a No Win No Fee basis.
+Not only do we not receive a penny if your claim is unsuccessful, but we also claim our fees from the other side so you keep 100% of the compensation you are awarded.
 We have 18 years experience as work related illness compensation solicitors, having won vibration white finger claims, compensation for people who have contracted work related chest diseases and occupational deafness claims and we will bring our wealth of knowledge to your case.

 Hearing loss can affect your quality of life and can affect your ability to do your job if you need to be able to hear your co-workers around you for safety reasons.
 We would always advise people who believe they have an industrial illness or work related hearing loss claim to speak to a solicitor without delay.